Chess for Social Skills – Summer Course 2021 – Online using Zoom Video Conferencing

 Notice – This course is NOT one which can be simply listened to while multi-tasking at home.
 It requires participants to be seated with their laptops, cameras on and engaging.
 Participants will be playing chess or discussing chess as part of the group for the vast majority of the course.
 Watching short demonstrations and engaging with explanations by the tutor will form the rest of the course.

-Sign up – The summer course, Chess for Social Skills, is not available to register for yet.
-It should be available in late April.
+Sign up – The summer course, Chess for Social Skills, is not available to book yet in many areas .
+It should be available by late May.
 In the meantime, use the form below to pre-register.
 By providing your email address and other info in the form below, you will be contacted once the course are available to book through your preferred education centre.